 One of the most important documents in kids casting is the work permit.
-All minors need a valid work permit to work on our productions.
+All minors need a valid work permit to be booked on our productions.
 The process for obtaining and updating minor work permits varies by state.
-You can learn more about work permit requirements by reading our guide or by visiting your state’s department of labor website.
-It's important to keep your child's work permit up to date so Casting Directors can continue to cast your child in our productions.
+You can learn more about permit requirements by reading our guide or by visiting your state’s department of labor website.

 During filming, production will have a designated area for parents and guardians behind the scenes, but still within sight of the child.
 Please stay in the designated area so you don’t disrupt the cast and crew.

 When your child is not filming, you may be sent to Holding, a school area, or craft services.
-Please don't wander from your designated area.
 Studio lots and location sets are busy places, so for everyone’s safety, stay within your designated area.

-Now that you know the ins and outs of kids casting, you’ll be prepared the next time a Casting Director calls to book your child.
-Keep an eye on our job posts and brush up on our common texting questions so you’ll know what to do if you get a text message from Central Casting.
+Now that you know what to expect on set, you’ll be prepared the next time your child is booked by Central Casting.
+Keep an eye on our job posts and brush up on our common messaging questions so you’ll know what to do if you get a message from a Casting Director.